Nana Asaase

 Philip Boakye Dua Oyinka, popularly known as Nana Asaase is a poet, literary coach and writer.
 He is also a member of the National Folklore Board.
 He was born on 12 December and comes from Koforidua in the Eastern Region of Ghana.
 Nana Asaase, a name which means "King of the Earth" in the Akan dialect Twi, was conferred on him by his grandmother.
 He blends English with Twi.

 Education

 For his secondary education, Nana Asaase attended St. Augustine's College, Cape Coast.
 In 2010, he was awarded a bachelor's degree in English and History from the University of Ghana, Legon.

 Career

 He was a public relations assistant at Saatchi & Saatchi from 2010 to 2011.
 In 2011, he became the public relations executive at Global Media Alliance for a year and is currently a literary coach at Asaase Inscription.
 As of December 2022, he was serving his second term as the Secretary of the Ghana National Folklore Board's governing board.
 He holds the Digital Reading ambassadorial role for the Ghana Library App.

+He is also a board member of the Open Foundation for West Africa (OFWA).